qrtl/sst-custom/account_view_adj/readme/DESCRIPTION.rst

-This module makes adjustments to account invoice related views.
+This module makes adjustments to account related views.